-Candidates must listen to separate recordings of four different native English speakers and answer questions relating to what they have said in four separate sections of the exam.
+Candidates must listen to separate recordings of four different native English speakers and accents, and answer questions relating to what they have said in four separate sections of the exam.

 Excerpts are only played once and may include a variety of native English accents including British, Australian, American, Canadian and New Zealand.

 Length of Exam: 60 minutes

 Reading exams consist of 40 questions and include exercises that aim to test a variety of skills such as reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognising writers’ opinions, attitudes and purpose.